K7S3/codefundo/README.md

 ## Project Scope

 * Can be used by government and people everywhere.
-* Since it is cost-effective solution, it can be developed easily and quickly.
+* Since it is a cost-effective solution, it can be developed easily and quickly.
 * Open Source development.

 ## Technologies Used